named-data/ndn-cxx/docs/examples.rst

 In the following trivial example, a consumer creates a :ndn-cxx:`Face` with default transport (:ndn-cxx:`UnixTransport`) and sends an Interest for ``/localhost/testApp/randomData``.
-While expressing Interest, the app specifies two callbacks to be called when Data is retrieved or Interest times out.
+While expressing Interest, the app specifies three callbacks to be called when Data/Nack is retrieved or Interest times out.

 .. literalinclude:: ../examples/consumer.cpp
    :language: c++
    :linenos:
-   :emphasize-lines: 24-27,39,43-46,50,57,67
+   :emphasize-lines: 24-27,39,43-47,51,58,75

 Trivial producer